White Zimbabweans: Settlement

 Rhodesia was run by a White minority government.
 In 1965, that government declared itself independent through a Unilateral Declaration of Independence ('UDI') under Prime Minister Ian Smith.
 The UDI project eventually failed, after a period of United Nations economic sanctions and a civil war known as the Chimurenga (Shona) or Bush War.
 British colonial rule returned in December 1979, when the country became the British Dependency of Southern Rhodesia.
 In April 1980, it was granted independence as Zimbabwe.

-The Rhodesian community kept itself largely separate from the Black and Asian communities in the country.
-Urban Rhodesians lived in separate areas of town, and had their own segregated education, healthcare and recreational facilities.
-Marriage between black and white and Rhodesians was possible but rare, and interracial marriage remains to the present day very rare.
-The 1903 Immorality Suppression Ordinance made "illicit" (i.e. unmarried) sex between Black men and White women illegal – with a penalty of two years imprisonment for any offending White woman.
+The White Rhodesian community kept itself largely separate from the Black and Asian communities in the country.
+Urban White Rhodesians lived in separate areas of town, and had their own segregated education, healthcare and recreational facilities.
+Marriage between Black and White Rhodesians was possible but rare, and interracial marriage remains to the present day very rare.
+The 1903 Immorality Suppression Ordinance made "illicit" (i.e. unmarried) sex between Black men and White women illegal – with a penalty of two years' imprisonment for any offending White woman.
 The majority of the early White immigrants were men, and some White men entered into relationships with Black women.
 The result was a small number of mixed-race persons: 1,998 out of a total 899,187 inhabitants, according to the 1921 census, some of whom were accepted as being White.
 A proposal by Garfield Todd (Prime Minister in 1953–1958) to liberalise the laws regarding interracial sex was viewed as dangerously radical.
 The proposal was rejected and was one factor that led to the political demise of Todd.

 White Rhodesians enjoyed a very high standard of living.
 The Land Tenure Act had reserved 30% of agricultural land for White ownership.
 Black labour costs were low (around US$40 per month in 1975) and included free housing, food and clothing.
 Nurses earned US$120 per month.
 The low wages had a large effect in the context of an agricultural economy.
-Public spending on education, healthcare and other social services was heavily weighted towards white people.
+Public spending on education, healthcare and other social services was heavily weighted towards White people.
 Most of the better paid jobs in public service were also reserved for White people.
 White people in skilled manual occupations enjoyed employment protection against Black competition.
 In 1975, the average annual income for a Rhodesian was around US$8,000 with income tax at a marginal rate of 5% — making them one of the richest communities in the world.